executebig/www/content/donate/_index.md

 title: "Donate"
 layout: donate
 icon: "/images/icons/donate.svg"
+description: We rely on people like you to bring life-changing experiences to students in need, and your donation will enable us to support more underrepresented students in the long term.
 ---

 We rely on people like you to bring life-changing experiences to students in need, and your donation will enable us to support more underrepresented students in the long term.